STOIE/recipes/recipes/laksa/README.md

 #### Ingredients

 * 1000 grams of the prawns, now peeled
-* 2/3 of the prawn heads and all the shells
 * 1/2 of the laksa paste
 * 4 tablespoons vegetable oil
 * 1/2 cup dried shrimp, soaked in hot water